alshedivat/al-folio/_pages/about.md

 I am keen on collaborations, so if you have similar interests or think I can be of any help with your work, please feel free to drop me a message!

-If you are interested in a student project using data science and machine learning for research in the intersection of social media, urban computing, computational democracy and data journalism, feel free to email me.
+If you are interested in a a semester/thesis project using data science and machine learning for research in the intersection of social media, urban computing, computational democracy and data journalism, feel free to email me.